yldio/skiff/README.md

   * is asynchronous: `callback` is a function invoked once the result is ready
   * `callback` is a function with the following signature: `function(err, commitIndex)` - if operation resulted in error, `err` contains an error object.
 Otherwise, `commitIndex` may contain an integer with the index of the latest applied `commitIndex` if there was one.
 * `saveCommitIndex(nodeId, commitIndex, callback)`  - saves only the commit index
+* `createWriteStream()` - resets the state machine and returns a write stream to overwrite all the state machine data.

 ## Cluster Setup